FleekHQ/fleek-docs/docs/storage/fleek-storage-js.md

 ![](imgs/user-settings.png)

 The new keys can be generated in the api section by clicking on `Create API keys`.
-Make sense to copy the secret somewhere because it is only visible once.
+Make sure to copy the secret somewhere because it is only visible once.

 ![](imgs/api-keys.png)